clawpack/doc/doc/fgout.rst

 Note above that fgout points are specified by setting e.g. `fgout.x1, fgout.x2` and `fgout.nx` in `setrun.py`.
-For consistency with the way the finite volume computational grid is set (and written to the output files), the values `x1, x2` are viewed as cell edges and `nx` is the desired number of cells (in the `x` direction).
+For consistency with the way the finite volume computational grid is specified in `setrun.py` (and written to the output files), the values `x1, x2` are viewed as cell edges and `nx` is the desired number of cells (in the `x` direction).
 The actual fgout points will be at the cell centers.
 So the cell width (= distance between points)